-Security Alert: Microsoft Office Zero Day and DNS Vulnerabilities Potentially Impacting Users
+Security Alert: MS Office Zero Day and DNS Vulnerabilities Can Impact Users

 Two important vulnerabilities have been found in Microsoft